 Write articles for PA in an interesting style that maintains readers’ attention.
 The length should be roughly 3,000- 4,200 words including all bios, references and tables (if applicable).
 The number of references should not exceed 12.
-Citations should be in Chicago Manual style.
+Citations should be in American Psychological Association (7th edition) style.
 Please insert page numbers.
 Include:

 100-150 word abstract